-- Treasury Bills: It is short-term fixed-income security that usually matures within one year.
-It is issued at a discounted price, and the face value is paid on maturity.
-The difference is the income earned from the treasury bills.
+- Treasury Bills: Short-term fixed-income security usually matures within one year.
+It issues at a discount, and the face value is paid on maturity.
+The difference in the income earns from the treasury bills.

 - Treasury Notes: It is a long-term investment varying from 2 to 10 years.
-It pays a fixed interest throughout the investment, and on maturity, the principal investment is repaid to investors.
+It pays a fixed interest throughout the investment, and the principal investment is repaid to investors on maturity.

-- Treasury Bonds: It is a very long-term investment with a maturity period of 20-30 years.
+- Treasury Bonds: It is a very long-term investment with a 20-30 years maturity period.
 It pays a fixed income to the investors as interest, and the principal is also paid to investors on maturity.

-- Corporate Bonds: Corporates issue it.
+- Corporate Bonds: Corporates issue them.
 The price and interest rate vary from one corporate to another.
-It is published in various forms.
+It publishes in various forms.
 Usually, a higher credit rating company offers low-interest rates since the investment is more secure than other companies.

-- Certificate of Deposit: It is a fixed income instrument offered by banks and financial institutions with a maturity period of less than five years.
-The interest rate offered is higher than the savings A/c interest.
+- Certificate of Deposit: Banks offers fixed income instrument and financial institutions with a maturity period of less than five years.
+The interest rate is higher than the savings A/c interest.
 It is also one of the secured investments.

-- Fixed Income mutual funds: A specific investment by mutual funds into bonds and debt instruments that pays fixed income in the form of interest.
-The portfolio managers will charge professional fees for managing the funds, and the fixed income received will be transferred to investors.
+- Fixed Income mutual funds: A specific investment by mutual funds into bonds and debt instruments that pay fixed income in interest.
+The portfolio managers will charge professional fees for managing the funds, and the fixed income received will transfer to the investor.

 Why Invest in Fixed Income Funds?

 Fixed income funds are secured investments and suitable for risk-averse investors.
-The returns will be lower than equity investment, but the capital is protected.
-It is preferred by investors who look out for stable income from investments and want to save their money.
+The returns will be lower than equity investment, but the capital protects.
+Investors prefer those who seek stable income from investments and want to save money.